quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part35_13.6_Code_Listi.md

 ---

 #### Bisection Algorithm for Finding Eigenvalues
-Background context: The provided Python script uses a bisection algorithm to find an eigenvalue \(E\) that satisfies a specific condition.
-This is done by repeatedly dividing the interval between two guesses, \(E_{max}\) and \(E_{min}\), until the difference in the derivative of the wave function at the boundaries falls below a specified tolerance \(\epsilon\).
+Background context: The provided Python script uses a bisection algorithm to find an eigenvalue $E $ that satisfies a specific condition.
+This is done by repeatedly dividing the interval between two guesses,$ E_{max}$ and $E_{min}$, until the difference in the derivative of the wave function at the boundaries falls below a specified tolerance $\epsilon$.
 The script also uses a function `diff(E, h)` to evaluate the condition.
 :p What is the primary method used in this script to find an eigenvalue?
 ??x
 The bisection algorithm.
-This method repeatedly narrows down the interval between \(E_{max}\) and \(E_{min}\) by evaluating the derivative difference at the boundaries of the current interval, halving it each time until the desired tolerance is met.
+This method repeatedly narrows down the interval between $E_{max}$ and $E_{min}$ by evaluating the derivative difference at the boundaries of the current interval, halving it each time until the desired tolerance is met.

 Code Example:
 ```python